clicknium/clicknium-docs/doc/tutorial/recorder/settings.md

 &emsp;  ![recorder window](../../img/recorder_settings_button.png)

 - Select your own shortcut key.
+***Remarks***:The modifier key/keys can't be same for image and UI locator capturing actions.
+For e.g., if you choose Ctrl+Click to add UI locator, you can't select Ctrl+Drag Selection for image locator capturing.
 &emsp;  ![recorder window](../../img/recorder_settings_selection.png)

 - Click the `Save` button to save your settings.